 It's a matter of time...

 1967: Clive Campbell migrates to the United States at the age of 11.
-Because of his size, kids at Alfred E. Smith High School nickname him Hercules.
-He would later become a writer and change his name to Kool Herc.
+Because of his imposing size, kids at Alfred E. Smith High School nickname him Hercules.
+He would later become a graf writer and change his name to Kool Herc.

-1969: James Brown records two songs that would further influence the drum programming in today’s rap – “Sex Machines” with John Starks playing the drums and “Funky Drummer” with Clyde Stubblefield on the drums.
+1969: James Brown records two songs that would further influence the drum programming in today’s rap music – “Sex Machines” with John Starks playing drums and “Funky Drummer” with Clyde Stubblefield on the drums.

 1970: DJ U-Roy invades Jamaican pop charts with three top ten songs using a style known as toasting.
 The Last Poets release their self-titled debut album on Douglas Records combining jazz instrumentations with heartfelt spoken word.
 (The Last Poets would later appear on Common’s 2005 rap anthem, “The Corner.")

 1971: Aretha Franklin records a well-known b-boy song “Rock Steady."
 The Rock Steady crew would go on to rule in the world of break-dancing, with members all across the globe.